Y0Coss/docs-fork/pages/public_cloud/compute/switch_volume_type/guide.en-gb.md

 ---
 title: Change your block storage volume type
-excerpt: Find out how to change your volume type using Openstack
+excerpt: Find out how to change your volume type using OpenStack
-updated: 2025-10-21
+updated: 2026-01-12
 ---

 ## Objective